Piribebuy: Etymology

 In the Guarani language, Piribebuy, more correctly pirĩ vevuĩ, means either "smooth sensation" or "shivers."
 The name is thought to come from the fact that the area has many refreshing streams and cool breezes.
 Others suggest that the name comes from píri vevúi, which would mean light reeds or straws.
 This theory is supported by the Guaranis common use of botanical characters as place names.
 The Piribebuy River, which starts in Piribebuy, ends at the Paraguay River in a site that is full of reeds.

-Location
+Geography

-Piribebuy is located between Route II and Route I, 13 km from Route I on the branch route Rogelio R. Benítez, which intersects Route I at km 64.
+Piribebuy is located between PY01 and PY02, 13 km from Route I on the branch route Rogelio R. Benítez, which intersects Route I at km 64.

 Subdivision

 The town of Piribebuy is further divided into barrios (Boroughs) of Centro, Santa Ana, San Blas, Maria Auxilliadora and Virgen de Rosario.

 Besides the urban area, the district contains the following compañias (sub-municipalities): 4 de Julio, Cañada, Capilla Cué, Chololó, Colonia Piraretá, Cordillera, Guasú Rocái, Ita Guyrá, Itá Moroti, Itá Moroti Guasu, Itá Moroti'i, Itapé, Ita Ybú, Mcal.
 Estigarribia, Mcal.
 Lopéz, Naranjo, Ojopoi, Pasito, Paso Jhú, Presidente Franco, Tape Guasú, Yacarey, Yataity, Yhaca, Yhagui Guasú, Yhaguymi, Ykuá Porá, and Yruguá.

 The spelling change stems from the oral Guarani name being transliterated into written Spanish.